yannickseurin/mdbook-numthm/README.md

 It defines two new environments:

 - a "conjecture" environment with key `conj`, name "Conjecture", and italic emphasis,
-- an "axiom" environment with key `ax`, name "Axiom", and bold emphasis
+- an "axiom" environment with key `ax`, name "Axiom", and bold emphasis.

 ## Configuration